Alxandr/master-thesis/src/chapter-4/problem.md

-# Problem with todays solution
+# Problem with Todays Solution
 Before we can look at possible solutions to the digital exam problem, we have to take a closer look at the core of the problem, namely the fact that we have a server (Inspera Assessment) trying to validate what client software (Safe Exam Browser) is being used.
 The only way for two parties to have any form of validation (one or two way) is by way of either a shared secret, or public key cryptography.
-In either case the party that is to be validated need to hold some form of a secret that is either transmitted as is, or some product of it is transmitted to the other party.
-In our case that means that for Inspera Assessment to validate that we are indeed using Safe Exam Browser some secret needs to be transmitted to Inspera Assessment.
+In either case, the party that is to be validated need to hold some form of a secret that is either transmitted as is, or some product of it is transmitted to the other party.
+In our case, that means that for Inspera Assessment to validate that we are indeed using Safe Exam Browser some secret needs to be transmitted to Inspera Assessment.
 This is effectively what happens with the Browser Exam Key.